Yori Boy Campas: Capturing a World Title

-During a press conference held at Phoenix, Arizona, on March 24, 2004, Campas announced he had moved to that city.
+During a press conference held in Phoenix, Arizona, on March 24, 2004, Campas announced he had moved to that city.
 Two days later, he returned to the ring after a ten-month layoff, defeating Dumont Dewey Welliver by a ten-round split decision.
 He followed his win over Welliver with an eight-round decision win over Raul Munoz, also in Phoenix.
-Campas then suffered a mild upset, when he was beaten by the relatively unknown Eric Regan by decision in twelve rounds, at Oroville, California.
+Campas then suffered a mild upset when he was beaten by the relatively unknown Eric Regan by decision in twelve rounds at Oroville, California.

 His 2006 fight against Ireland's John Duddy was a candidate for the 2006 Fight of the Year.

 100th career victory

-On 30 March 2012 Campas reached a significant milestone when he chalked up the 100th win of his career via a 2nd-round knockout of Mauro Lucero.
+On 30 March 2012, Campas reached a significant milestone when he chalked up the 100th win of his career via a 2nd-round knockout of Mauro Lucero.
 The win gave Campas his 79th win inside the distance and improved his overall record to 100-16-1.